Home Office Design Guide & Layout Ideas That Inspire Productivity

-Select a spacious main floor den or upstairs bedroom from which to work, making sure it has a door and a dedicated telephone line, so you can conduct business in private without being disturbed.
+Select a spacious main floor den or upstairs bedroom from which to work.
+Also, make sure it has a door and a dedicated telephone line, so you can conduct business in private without being disturbed.
 Ideally, your remote office should feature windows that allow plenty of natural light and fresh air to flow in.
 Determine how much equipment and storage you’ll need so you can designate the right amount of space.

 Designing a home office that’s conducive to creativity begins with a color palette that provides inspiration and relaxation.
 This is a space where you can experiment with bolder hues and textures, or layer several serene shades.
 You can create a formal look that resembles an elegant library or try something more playful, all with a coat of high-quality paint.

 Feng shui experts cite purple as a color that exudes affluence and sophistication, while a pop of red or gold injects energy and excitement into the room.
 Grey and brown are associated with clarity and stability, while orange symbolizes optimism.
 Blue tones represent calm.

-An accent wall is a perfect canvas to try a vibrant color of paint or wallpaper, or you can introduce brighter elements with desk accessories, decorative pillows, or throw rugs.
+An accent wall is a perfect canvas to try a vibrant color of paint or wallpaper.
+You can also introduce brighter elements with desk accessories, decorative pillows, or throw rugs.